skramm/cpphtmltags/README.md

 may not happen.

 This library also enforces the html5 standard.
-For example, you known that some attributes are only allowed on certain tags.
+For example, some attributes are only allowed on certain tags.
-This is considered here, and if you attempt to use an illegal attribute, an error will be thrown at runtime.
+This is enforced here, and if you attempt to use an illegal attribute, an error will be thrown at runtime.

 ## Usage